OlivierThomine/OlivierThomine/README.md

 Welcome to my GitHub!

-Recently moved into the Data domain, drawn to Data Engineering for its combination of architecture, automation, and end-to-end problem solving — from ingestion to production deployment.
+Recently moved into the Data domain, drawn to Data Engineering for its combination of architecture, automation, and end-to-end problem solving, from ingestion to production deployment.

 ---